-- A. Current members of the Middle Tennessee Council and the Boy Scouts of America must use the Guide to Safe Scouting for age-appropriate shooting activities.
-HERE - B. NON Scouting units/groups will adhere to the same age appropriate shooting activities.
-HERE - C. Middle Tennessee Council camp usage agreements are to be followed. - D. The Council will assign a "Range Coordinator" who has authorized access, and will assist with issuing necessary Range Safety Equipment to the RSO in charge of specified range.
-When a group provides their own NRA Instructor (s) and NRA RSO (s), they will provide the Camping Department with their necessary NRA Credentials, and a Range Coordinator will be assigned. - E. The council will assign an NRA Instructor and a NRA RSO when the unit does not have the necessary certified NRA personnel.
+- A. Current members of the Middle Tennessee Council and the Boy Scouts of America must use the Guide to Safe Scouting for age-appropriate shooting activities. - B. Middle Tennessee Council camp usage agreements are to be followed.

+C. When the group provides their own NRA Instructor and NRA RSO, the Unit will provide the Camping Department with the necessary NRA Credentials.
+The council will assign an Instructor and Chief RSO when the unit does not have the necessary certified NRA personnel.

-E. Groups that provide their own firearms and ammunition must first receive approval through the Middle Tennessee Council Shooting Sports Committee.
-A detailed list of firearm make, model, and serial number will be provided to the S.S.C. for approval.
-All firearms will comply with Shooting Sports Manual Section 4, Authorized and Prohibited Firearms and Ammunition.
+D. Groups that provide their own firearms and ammunition must comply with Section 4, Authorized and Prohibited Firearms and Ammunition.

-F. Non-scout groups and organization are to be encouraged to use the camp shooting sports facilities.
-All property, Range Rules, Policies and Procedures will apply.
+E. Non-scout groups and organization are to be encouraged to use the camp shooting sports facilities.
+All property and range rules, policies and procedures will apply.